Planning your Arrival

 Payment methods & deadlines

-You would need to pay the full balance on your first battels statement by 19 October 2019.
+You would need to pay the full balance on your first battels statement by Saturday 17 October 2020.
 You do not need to have paid prior to arrival in order to move into College accommodation (unless you will be moving into College accommodation after the final payment deadline above).
-You can make a payment to the College by bank transfer, credit/debit card (not American Express or Diners), cheque or in cash.
+You can make a payment to the College by bank transfer, credit/debit card (not American Express or Diners) or cheque.
 Further instructions are available here.